Detecting topological groups which are (locally) homeomorphic to LF-spaces: Introduction

-By the {\em topological direct limit} $\tlim X_n$ of a tower of topological spaces we understand the union $X=\bigcup_{n\in\w}X_n$ endowed with the strongest topology making the idenitity inclusions $X_n\to X$, $n\in\w$, continuous.
-A tower $(X_n)_{n\in\w}$ of topological spaces will be called {\em closed} if each space $X_n$ is closed in $X_{n+1}$.

-It follows from the definitions that for a tower of Fre\'chet spaces $(X_n)_{n\in\w}$ the identity map $\tlim X_n\to \lclim X_n$ is continuous.
-If all the Fr\'echet spaces $X_n$ are finite-dimensional (which happens in the case of the LF-space $\IR^\infty$), then the identity map $\tlim X_n\to \lclim X_n$ is a homeomorphism.
-However, for any strictly increasing tower $(X_n)_{n\in\w}$ of infinite-dimensional Fr\'echet spaces the topological direct limit $\tlim X_n$ is not homeomorphic to the direct limit $\lclim X_n$ of this tower in the category of locally convex spaces, see \cite{BZ}.
-This means that topological direct limits cannot be used for topological characterization of non-metrizable LF-spaces, distinct from $\IR^\infty$.

-It was discovered in \cite{BR1} that the topology of the direct limit $\lclim X_n$ of a tower $(X_n)_{n\in\w}$ of locally convex spaces in the category of locally convex spaces coincides with the topology of the direct limit of this tower in the category of uniform spaces and this observation resulted in the topological characterization of LF-spaces given in \cite{BR3}.
+The description of the topology of the direct sum $\bigoplus_{n\in\w}X_n$ of locally convex spaces given in \cite[II.\S6.1]{Sh} implies that this topology coincides with the topology of the small box-product $\cbox_{n\in\w}X_n$.
+The construction of the small box-product $\cbox_{n\in\w}X_n$ of pointed topological spaces is purely topological and is defined as follows.

+By a {\em pointed space} $X$ we understand a space with a distinguished point, which will be denoted by $*_X$.
+Each group $G$ is a pointed space whose distinguished point $*_G$ is the neutral element of $G$.
+For a subgroup $H\subset G$ the quotient space $G/H=\{xH:x\in G\}$ is a pointed space with the distinguished point $*_{G/H}=H\in G/H$.